hyperzy/Space-Carving/README.md

 # Space-Carving
-Using Space Carving Method to reconstruct 3D model
+Using Space Carving Method to reconstruct 3D models